Nmstr/WayKey/.github/CONTRIBUTING.md

-# Contributing to waykey
+# Contributing to WayKey

 Contributions of all kinds are welcome.
-Feature additions/requests, bug fixes/reports or documentation should be contributed via [issues](https://github.com/Nmstr/waykey/issues) and/or [pull requests](https://github.com/Nmstr/waykey/pulls).
+Feature additions/requests, bug fixes/reports or documentation should be contributed via [issues](https://github.com/Nmstr/WayKey/issues) and/or [pull requests](https://github.com/Nmstr/WayKey/pulls).

 ## Contributing code